renoki-co/php-k8s/docs/RESOURCES.md

 The minimum Kubernetes version that is supported by a given package version can be found at the top of [README.md](../README.md).

-## Work In Progress
+## Planned

-The following list of resources are work in progress and they will be available soon:
+The following list of resources are planned and they will be available soon:

-- bindings
-- networkpolicies
-- poddisruptionbudgets
-- podsecuritypolicies

-# Discussable

-The following list of resources might not be useful for the basic needs, so they will be gladly accepted via PR in case there is a need of the resources or they might get discussed and implemented after further reasearch on the structure of the resource.

-- componentstatuses
-- endpoints
-- limitranges
-- podtemplates
-- replicationcontrollers
+- Binding
-- resourcequotas
+- NetworkPolicy
-- mutatingwebhookconfigurations
+- PodDisruptionBudget
-- validatingwebhookconfigurations
+- PodSecurityPolicy
-- customresourcedefinitions
+- Endpoint
-- apiservices
+- PriorityClass
-- controllerrevisions
+- ResourceQuota
-- tokenreviews
+- CertificateSigningRequest

+## Not Planned

+The following list of resources are not planned soon, but any PR is welcomed!

-- localsubjectaccessreviews
+- CSINode
-- selfsubjectaccessreviews
+- CSIDriver
-- selfsubjectrulesreviews
+- Event
-- subjectaccessreviews
+- Lease
-- certificatesigningrequests
+- PodTemplate
-- leases
+- VolumeAttachment
-- events
+- MutatingWebhookConfigurations
-- priorityclasses
+- ValidatingWebhookConfigurations
-- csidrivers
+- LimitRange
-- csinodes
+- ControllerRevision
-- volumeattachment
+- TokenReview (just building)